ibm-cloud-docs/data-virtualization/auditing.md

 # Auditing
 {: #auditing}

-You can monitor data access in your Data Virtualization instance with the built-in Db2 audit facility.
+You can monitor data access in your {{site.data.keyword.dv_short}} instance with the built-in Db2 audit facility.
 Use the Db2 audit facility to generate and maintain an audit trail for a series of predefined database events, including attempts to access or manipulate database objects, user authentication, SQL statement execution, and even access to the audit log.
 Use the audit log to reveal usage patterns that would identify system misuse, and in turn, take action to eliminate such misuse.
 {: shortdesc}

-For more information about auditing for Data Virtualization, see [Audit policy guidelines](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.security.doc/doc/audit_policy_guidelines.html){: external}.
+For more information about auditing for {{site.data.keyword.dv_short}}, see [Audit policy guidelines](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.security.doc/doc/audit_policy_guidelines.html){: external}.

 You can also audit and track changes to your database by using the following method: